 - US Soccer Hall of Fame member

 Cliff directs overall camp operations and participates throughout the summer in overseeing every aspect of the camp program.
 He has even promised to resurrect some of the famous skits from earlier years and may even be coaxed to tell ‘The Story of the Nub!!!’
-Elite Week campers will not want to miss his session on Maximizing Strategies for Personal and Team Performance!
+Elite Week campers are free to ask Cliff about how to Maximize Strategies for Personal and Team Performance!
 A Must!

 From the inception of Northwest Soccer Camp, Cliff and his highly professional staff have insisted that every aspect of the program be closely supervised, lovingly scrutinized, and carefully given personal attention.